awsdocs/aws-dms-user-guide/doc_source/CHAP_FleetAdvisor.md

 For databases in your inventory that you plan to migrate to the AWS Cloud, DMS Fleet Advisor generates right\-sized target recommendations\.
 To generate target recommendations, DMS Fleet Advisor considers the metrics from your data collector and preferred settings\.
 After DMS Fleet Advisor generates recommendations, you can view detailed information for each target database configuration\.
 Your organization's database engineers and administrators can use DMS Fleet Advisor Target Recommendations to plan the migration of their on\-premises databases to AWS\.
 Also, you can explore different available migration options and export these recommendations\.
 Finally, you can use the AWS Pricing Calculator to further optimize the cost\.

+For the list of supported source databases, see [Sources for DMS Fleet Advisor](CHAP_Introduction.Sources.md#CHAP_Introduction.Sources.FleetAdvisor)\.

+For the list of databases that DMS Fleet Advisor uses to generate target recommendations, see [Targets for DMS Fleet Advisor](CHAP_Introduction.Targets.md#CHAP_Introduction.Targets.FleetAdvisor)\.

 The following diagram illustrates the AWS DMS Fleet Advisor Target Recommendations process\.

 ![\[DMS Fleet Advisor target recommendations architecture diagram.\]](http://docs.aws.amazon.com/dms/latest/userguide/images/dms-fleet-advisor-diagram.png)